react-epfl/shindig-react/open_social_api.md

-### GET THE VIEWER OF THE GADGET
+### GET THE VIEWER OF THE APP

-Get all informations about the viewer of this gadget :
+Get all informations about the viewer of this app :

 ```javascript
 osapi.people.getViewer().execute(function(viewer){
   viewer.id; // 5678